aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     calc.outputs.

 and then ``TAB``, you will list all output link names of the calculation.
-One of them leads to the structure that was the input of ``calc`` we loaded
-previously:
+One of them leads to the structure that was the input of ``calc`` we loaded previously:

 .. code:: python

     calc.outputs.output_structure

-Note that links have a single name, that was assigned by the calculation that used the corresponding input or produced the corresponding output, as illustrated in section :ref:`2020_virtual_aiidagraph`.
+Note that links have a single name, that was assigned by the calculation which used the corresponding input or produced the corresponding output, as illustrated in section :ref:`2020_virtual_aiidagraph`.

 For a more programmatic approach, you can get a representation of the inputs and outputs of a node, say ``calc``, through the following methods: